spatel81/burgerPy/README.md

 ```

-## What you should see when you run this on ThetaGPU
+## What you should see when you run this

 ### Field Evolution
 ![Fields](output/Field_evolution.png "Fields")